Contact Us Today (424) 372-3112

 What Factors Determine Bail Amount?

-This type of concern by the court is heightened if a defendant has substantial assets or connections in a foreign country.
-Normally, bail amount is set according to the “bail schedule” of the county where the case is prosecuted.
+The court's concern is heightened if a defendant has substantial assets or connections in a foreign country.
+Normally, the bail amount is set according to the “bail schedule” of the county where the case is prosecuted.

-The schedule list a specific dollar amount to correspond to every type of crime and additional factors related to offense characteristics – for instance, multiple victims or prior criminal record.
+The schedule lists a specific dollar amount to correspond to every type of crime and additional factors related to offense characteristics—for instance, multiple victims or prior criminal record.

-On the issue of flight risk, judges will examine whether they have any prior failure to appears – along with the amount of jail time they are facing.
+On the issue of flight risk, judges will examine whether they have any prior failure to appear and the amount of jail time they are facing.

-For instance, do they have family, job, or own property in the jurisdiction?
-If they do, then the criminal defense lawyer will be able to make a reasonable argument their client is not a flight risk.
+For instance, do they have a family, a job, or property in the jurisdiction?
+If they do, the criminal defense lawyer will be able to make a reasonable argument that their client is not a flight risk.

-Keep in mind that entire flight risk issue deals with whether a defendant will appear back in court to answer the criminal charges they are facing.
+Keep in mind that the entire flight risk issue concerns whether a defendant will appear in court to answer the criminal charges they are facing.

-On the issue of being a danger to the public, judges will take a close look at the details of the crime.
+Judges will examine the details of the crime closely to determine whether the defendant is a danger to the public.
 It should be noted that when setting bail, all criminal court judges assume the facts of the criminal case are true.

-This means the more dangerous a defendant appears based on the information in front of them – the higher they will set bail.
+This means that the more dangerous a defendant appears based on the information before them, the higher they will set bail.

 Motion to Reduce Bail

-The criminal court judge can deviate from the bail schedule in both directions – to increase or decrease – but their analysis always begins with the schedule bail amount.
+The criminal court judge can deviate from the bail schedule in both directions—to increase or decrease the bail amount—but their analysis always begins with the scheduled bail amount.

-All effective bail reduction motions prepared by a criminal defense lawyer address the issue of public safety and flight risk – along with proposed alternatives to cash bail – that will ensure their client will appear at future court dates.
-For example, alternatives could include electronic monitoring, home confinement, among others.
+All effective bail reduction motions prepared by a criminal defense lawyer address the issue of public safety and flight risk—along with proposed alternatives to cash bail—that will ensure their client will appear at future court dates.
+Alternatives could include electronic monitoring and home confinement, among others.

 California case law suggests a defendant whose appearance can reasonably be ensured by some type of alternative to cash bail shouldn't remain in custody because they don't have the money to pay a large cash bail.